Wales Sees Renewed Declines in Output and New Orders in July

 Sebastian Burnside, Chief Economist of NatWest Group, summarised the report’s findings for Business News Wales.

-That said, the degree of optimism in the year-ahead outlook improved to the strongest in five months.
+The degree of optimism in the year-ahead outlook improved to the strongest in five months.
 Meanwhile, the rate of job shedding softened to the weakest since last October.

 Jessica Shipman, Chair, NatWest Cymru Regional Board, said: